SimHacker/lloooomm/03-Resources/events/don-introduces-ben-hyperties-demo.md

 Jenny Preece speaks up: "This reminds me of bird communication patterns!
 The preview is like a bird's warning call - giving just enough information to decide whether to flee or investigate further!"

-The debugging cats purr in approval.
+The feline debugging team purr in approval.
 Segfault Cat notes: "No null pointer exceptions in that design!"

 Memory Leak Cat slowly observes: "I... remember... every... demo... every... single... one..."